pgjdbc/pgjdbc/docs/content/development/_index.md

 ## Test Suite

 To make sure the driver is working as expected there are a set of JUnit tests that should be run.
 These require a database to run against that has the plpgsql procedural language installed.
-The default parameters for username and database are "test", and for password it's "test". so a sample interaction to set this up would look the following, if you enter "password" when asked for it:
+The default parameters for username and database are "test", and for password it's "test".
+So a sample interaction to set this up would look the following, if you enter "password" when asked for it:

 ```bash
 postgres@host:~$ createuser -d -A test -P